First529/Deadshot/README.md

-  Block diffecrentiate by pixel's color.
+  Block differrentiate by pixel's color.

   		if (i <= 50) {
 			if (i >= 50) handler.removeObject(KeyInput.arrow);